-- (1) Business Development.
-Programs that encourage business growth and investment that create new employment opportunities, attract and expand business, increase tourism, and facilitate start-up and emerging businesses. - (2) Workforce Development.
+- A. Business Development.
+Programs that encourage business growth and investment that create new employment opportunities, attract and expand business, increase tourism, and facilitate start-up and emerging businesses. - B. Workforce Development.
 Partnerships between business, education and government that build the skills of the local workforce and increase opportunities for families to meet or exceed the median household income for Lane County.

-(Revised by Order No. 01-2-21-2; Effective 5.1.02; 05-11-30-3, 11.30.05)
+(Order 01-2-21-2, 5.1.02; Order 05-11-30-3, 11.30.05; Order 18-05-01-06, 5.1.18)

-4.110 Allocation.
+4.030.110 - Allocation.